 Florida is known for its hurricanes, and all Florida residents know that hurricane season is just a fact of life.
 If you plan on traveling, make sure that you do your due diligence and look into the weather first.

 Florida, with its watery surroundings, is a prime target for these summer storms.
 An estimated 40% of hurricanes that head to the US hit Florida.
 Most hurricanes are mild enough, however, hurricanes are getting more powerful with each season, and the latest hurricanes of Irma and Ian have caused massive devastation around the state.

 5. Fun In Orlando

 Orlando is a prime destination for vacationers everywhere.
 And did you know that Florida is home to two of the biggest theme parks in the world: Universal Studios and Walt Disney World Resort?
-And here is another fun fact, Walt Disney World is the most visited theme park in the world.
+And here is another fun fact, Walt Disney World Resort is the most visited theme park in the world.
 Check out more theme parks in Florida at the 11 Best Theme Parks in Florida To Visit

 Similar to those scenes you’ll see of the canals in Italy with people taking boats through the streets, in Cape Coral, there are 400 miles of waterways.
 It’s not as large or extensive as it sounds, but it’s still impressive when you see it up-close.

-While Florida itself is mostly a mainland peninsula, there are also islands there to jazz things up.
+While Florida itself is mostly a mainland peninsula, there are also islands there to jazz things up all over South Florida.
 The Florida Keys is a set of islands that have become popular tourist destinations.
 From Key Largo to Key West, The Florida Keys are home to 800 keys.

-There are over 4,500 islands that are technically part of the state.
+In Florida, there are over 4,500 islands that are technically part of the state.
 That’s a lot of tropical islands to explore.

 Florida has almost 6.5% of the entire population of the United States.
 It also has the highest percentage of people over the age of 65 in the entire country.
 You probably know a grandparent or two who has moved to Florida to enjoy their retirement.
 They’ve got the right idea!
-(My parents winter in Florida and they are Canadian!)
+(My parents spend the cold months in Winterhaven, Florida and they are Canadian!)